harry-rsyh/harry-rsyh/README.md

 About me:

-- 🔭 I’m currently PT.
-XSIS MITRA UTAMA
-- 🌱 I’m currently Springboot, React + Redux, AngularJS
+- 🌱 I’m currently working with Springboot
 - 👯 I’m looking to collaborate on Spring Project
-- 🤔 I’m looking for help with you
-- 💬 Ask me about something make me interest!
 - 📫 How to reach me: t.me/BangAry
 - 😄 Pronouns: Indonesia, Passive In English
 - ⚡ Fun fact: Don't like cold, be in an air-conditioned room